Gigaspaces/xap-docs/site/content/xap110adm/deploy-command-line-interface.markdown

 {{%accordion%}}
 {{%accord title="Example"%}}

-The following deploys a memcached-enabled space named `mySpace` using the `partitioned-sync2backup` cluster schema with 2 primaries and 1 primary per backup.
+The following deploys a memcached-enabled space named `mySpace` using the `partitioned` cluster schema with 2 primaries and 1 primary per backup.

-    gs> deploy-memcached -cluster schema=partitioned-sync2backup total_members=2,1 mySpace
+    gs> deploy-memcached -cluster schema=partitioned total_members=2,1 mySpace

 The following deploys a memcached-enabled space called `mySpace` using an SLA element read from an external `sla.xml` file.